georgringer/noopener/Readme.rst

 Installation
 ------------

-- Get the extension by either download it in the extension manager, from https://extensions.typo3.org/extension/noopener/ or by using composer `composer require georgringer/noopener`.
+1) Get the extension by using composer `composer require georgringer/noopener`
-- Install the extension.
+2) Install the extension.
-- Done
+3) Done

 Requirements
 ------------